goloobab/Daily-Planner-App/README.md

 ## Challenges

-* Determing the data type to use for questions.
-* saving the users input with scores.
+* Creating dynamic table elements.
+* creating an input area in the JQuery.
 * Accessing saved records from the local storage.
-* Returning the arrays in a sorted format.
+* Persisting user input even after page refresh.

 ## Things I learned
+* Using moment.js
 * Adding CSS code in Qjuery
 * Creating HTML Elements and adding atrribute using JQuery
 * Application of functions.